 Why Sustainability and Well-Being (SaW) Should Be Studied Together?

 Sustainable development (SD) and human well-being have a brief and complex intellectual history.
 Optimal intergenerational human well-being is the foremost desired outcome of all SD endeavours; and increase in well-being of the present generation necessarily involves the utilization of resources for production and consumption of good and services from the capital stocks of an economy.
 Managing these stocks rationally for sustained or increasing intertemporal consumption is the sustainability challenge.
 In other words, inflows and outflows of stocks directly contribute to income in the present and stocks are maintained to regulate these flows over the long-run.

-The Classical economists of the late 18th century, Adam Smith, David Ricardo, John Stuart Mill, and Thomas Robert Malthus, considered land as the scarce resource which we might today classify as part of natural capital stock.
-They feared that the land-owners would monopolise the production processes with economic growth as location became relatively scarcer resulting in higher rents.
-This would eventually reduce profit margins for capital investments and shrink wages to lead stagnation, social inequality, and high unemployment.
-In other words, higher rents could crowd out productive investment.

-For the classical economist, David Ricardo, the stock of land (which is treated as fixed natural capital) was viewed as a fundamental driver of growth and well-being.
-Robert Malthus (in his Essay on the Principle of Population) theorised that the stock of labour (unskilled human capital) and the change in this stock (given by population growth) was constrained by the productivity of the land.
+The relationship between stocks and flows of various type of capitals is illustrated in Figure 2.

 Figure 2: Stocks and Flows